 Here they are next to each other:

 The paper that Jonathan sent me was 15mm wide (just over 1/2″).
 He has the same papers in 9mm, 12mm, and 18mm as well.
 They are cool because they have a different color on one side to give some color to the center of your petals.
 Some of the wider ones even have 3 colors so the tips of your flowers are colored!
-You can find the papers on Jonathan’s site here.
+You can find the papers on Jonathan’s site.
+He has the multi color ones as well as others.
 The papers that Jonathan sent me are a heavier weight paper than the quilling paper I normally work with.
 I found that to be a good thing with the fringer as it was easier to get the papers in.
 When I cut my own paper (I wanted some flowers of a particular color) it was a little bit more fussy to get the papers in because they have more of a tendency to bend.
 So if you are ordering the tool directly from Jonathan’s site, I would grab some papers in different widths as well!!

 When choosing paper for this fringer, I find that mm are a more accurate measurement instead of inches.
 I tried to cut paper that was 3/4″ width, but it is slightly wider than the 18mm maximum width, so I had to trim them a little.
 So if you want to make the biggest flowers possible, measure your paper in mm!